Skip to content ↓

 Sport and Leisure

 Pupils at Key Stage 5 have the opportunity to take part in a Physical Education residential course.
 These may be held in residential centres such as Llangranog or Dolygaer in Brecon.
-During the past academic year we have visited Llangranog to take part in a residential course.
 During these 2/3 day outdoor & adventurous activity courses, pupils take part in skiing, canoeing, kayaking, quad biking, zip wire and team building activities.
 Pupils are able to extend a variety of skills which are more easily facilitated in an outdoor environment.
 The development of these skills promotes individual well being, a positive attitude and self confidence, which will help the children to become responsible citizens, confident individuals and effective learners.
 A fantastic time is always had by all!

 Hairdressing Salon

 Initially financed by the Unlocking the Potential funding stream and the 14-19 network, the school opened their own hairdressing salon.
-Learners interested in pursuing a hairdressing pathway have the opportunity to be trained in the salon every Tuesday and go out on the relevant work experience in the area.
-The aim of the venture is to give learners work related experience of working in a salon and interacting with customers from the surrounding community.
+Learners interested in pursuing a hairdressing pathway have the opportunity to be trained in the salon every Tuesday.
+They have had clients who have had their hair washed and styled.
+The aim of the venture is to give learners work-related experience of working in a salon and interacting with customers from the surrounding community.

 Transition